ricardocajo/error-monitor-ros-gazebo/README.md

 ## Abstract

-Robotics has a big influence in today's society, so much that a potential failure in a robot may have extraordinary costs, not only financial, but can also cost lives.
+Robotics has a significant influence in today's society, so much that a potential failure in a robot may have extraordinary costs, not only financial but can also cost lives.

 Current practices in robot testing are vast and involve such methods as simulations, log checking, or field tests.
 The frequent common denominator between these practices is the need for human visualization to determine the correctness of a given behavior.

-Automating this analysis could not only relieve this burden from a high-skilled engineer, but also allow for massive parallel executions of tests, that could potentially detect behavioral faults in the robots that would otherwise not be found due to human error or lack of time.
+Automating this analysis can not only relieve the burden from a high-skilled engineer but also allow for massive parallel executions of tests that can detect behavioral faults in the robots.
+These faults could otherwise not be found due to human error or a lack of time.

 We have developed a domain-specific language to specify the properties of robotic systems in ROS.
-Specifications written by developers in this language can be compiled to a monitor ROS module, that will detect violations of those properties.
+Developer written specifications in this language compile to a monitor ROS module that detects violations of those properties in runtime.
 We have used this language to express the temporal and positional properties of robots, and we have automated the monitoring of some behavioral violations of robots in relation to their state or events during a simulation.

 ## Language

 ### Operators

-The DSL relies on specific operators to express temporal relations between simulation objects
+The DSL relies on specific operators to express temporal relations between simulation objects.

-`always X` - X has to hold on the entire subsequent path
+`always X` - X has to hold on the entire subsequent path.

-`never X` - X never holds on the entire subsequent path
+`never X` - X never holds on the entire subsequent path.

-`eventually X` - X eventually has to hold, somewhere on the subsequent path
+`eventually X` - X eventually has to hold somewhere on the subsequent path.

-`after X, Y` - after the event X is observed, Y has to hold on the entire subsequent path
+`after X, Y` - after the event X is observed, Y has to hold on the entire subsequent path.

 `until X, Y` - X holds at the current or future position, and Y has to hold until that position.
-At that position, Y does not have to hold anymore
+At that position, Y does not have to hold anymore.

-`after_until X, Y, Z` - after the event X is observed, Z has to hold on the entire subsequent path up until Y happens, at that position Z does not have to hold anymore
+`after_until X, Y, Z` - after the event X is observed, Z has to hold on the entire subsequent path up until Y happens.
+At that position, Z does not have to hold anymore.

 `@{X, -Y}` - the value of the variable X in the point in time -Y